 Fraxinus velutina ‘Modesto’

-This deciduous smooth-trunked tree has 6-inch leaves with five leaflets that are furry underneath.
+This deciduous tree has 6-inch leaves with five leaflets that are furry underneath.
 It also has velvety branchlets.
-There may be specimens of the wild species on campus, but the cultivar 'Modesto' has been widely used.
+Ridges on the gray-brown bark almost seem to interlace, especially on mature trees.
+There may be specimens of the wild species on campus, but the cultivar ‘Modesto’ has been widely used.
 The cloned trees are male; consequently, no winged seed contributes to the litter, not that its absence is very noticeable amidst the copious leaf fall.
 A good group can be seen on the avenue (formerly known as Via Crespi) between Green Earth Sciences and the Durand Building.
 Others are to the northwest of Herrin Hall (Biology), west of Old Chemistry, and on the south side of Escondido Mall near Mitchell Earth Sciences.
 It is used as a street tree in Palo Alto, including Greer Road between California Avenue and Amarillo Avenue.